 Most mornings after our gym routine it’s been fun to venture out looking for new spots to have our first cup of kava.
-Discovering all of what this city has to offer on the coffee scene is a full time job!
-What we enjoyed most about doing this, other then having coffee, was exploring all the different corners of the city that these different cafés brought us too.
+Discovering all of what this city has to offer on the coffee scene is a full-time job!
+What we enjoyed most about doing this, other than having coffee, was exploring all the different corners of the city that these different cafés brought us too.

 One important point to mention is that the majority of these cafés also serve alcoholic or other types of beverages, besides coffee.
 They are nice spots to enjoy a nice glass of wine at any time or even having a nice tea for those tea lovers out there.

 Our two posts on cafés will be a great way for us to keep track of the ones we’ve been too and have enjoyed.
 This will assist us in our next time in Zagreb.
 AND believe us there will be a next time!
 Let’s start this second round at Finjak.